Put Your Skill and Knowledge on the line in for the 2019 Competition!

 Free style competitions are entirely the Trainer’s choice following the end of the obstacle course portion.
 Pyrotechnics, blank gun fire, jumps and the link are all permitted, as well as trailers/trucks.

-Trainers have 12 minutes total to set up and perform.
+Trainers have 7 minutes total to set up and perform.
 Trainers may use as much of the time on set up or performance as they chose.
 All trainers will be required to submit their planned freestyle at least 2 weeks before the event.